 Appendix Two lists the general mode application for all parks and facilities.
 Appendix Three lists the mode application for each park and facility.

-Mode I - Entails state of the art maintenance applied to a high quality, diverse landscape.
+Level I - Entails state of the art maintenance applied to a high quality, diverse landscape.
 High traffic urban area such as public squares, malls, high coverage parks.

-Mode II - Entails high level maintenance associated with well-developed park areas with reasonably high usage.
+Level II - Entails high level maintenance associated with well-developed park areas with reasonably high usage.

-Mode III - Entails moderate level maintenance associated with moderate or low development of parks, moderate or low levels of usage.
+Level III - Entails moderate level maintenance associated with moderate or low development of parks, moderate or low levels of usage.

-Mode IV - Entails low level of maintenance associated with undeveloped or remote parks with low usage.
+Level IV - Entails low level of maintenance associated with undeveloped or remote parks with low usage.

-Mode V - Entails maintenance for natural areas associated with possible recreation.
-Mode VI - Entails maintenance of minimum level for undeveloped properties.
+Level V - Entails maintenance for natural areas associated with possible recreation.

+Level VI - Entails maintenance of minimum level for undeveloped properties.

 Maintenance Elements

 Each mode contains fourteen elements for maintaining the parks and facilities.

-Turf Care mowing, aeration, reseeding, or sodding, weed control Fertilizer fertilization of turf, trees, shrubs or floral plantings
+Turf Care mowing, aeration, reseeding, or sodding

+Fertilizer fertilization of turf, trees, shrubs, and annual and perennial plantings

-Irrigation automated or manual watering of turf, trees, shrubs or floral plantings
+Irrigation automated or manual watering of turf, trees, shrubs, and annual

+and perennial plantings

 Litter Control pick-up and disposal of trash, receptacle service and cleaning Pruning growth control of trees, shrubs, and floral plantings

-Disease and prevention, correction, and management of disease and/or insects in turf,
+Disease, Insect and prevention, correction, and management of disease and/or insects in turf,

-Insect Control trees, shrubs, floral plantings, or buildings either by chemical or cultural methods
+Weed Control trees, shrubs, annual and perennial plantings, either by chemical or cultural methods

 Snow removal of snow and ice from roadways, parking areas and walkways Removal